Kinematical versus Dynamical Contractions of the de Sitter Lie algebras: A glance at the physics associated to the kinematical Lie algebras

-where $a_i$ are the coordinates on ${\cal{G}}^*$ and $K_{ij}(a)=-a_kC^k_{ij}$ are the matrix elements of the Kirillov form.
-From the Lie brackets defining the kinematical Lie algebras in function of $m$,$E_0$ and $C$ follows that the dual of the kinematical Lie algebras are Poisson-Lie algebras defined by
+Let the general element of the dual of a kinematical Lie algebra be $j_kJ^{k*}+q_kQ^{k*}+\pi_kP^{k*}+EH^*$ where $j_k$ are the components of the angular momentum, $\pi_k$ are the components of the linear momentum, $q_k$ are the components of the position while $E$ is an energy.
+It follows from the Lie brackets (see previous section) defining the kinematical Lie algebras in function of $m$,$E_0$ and $C$ that the kinematical Poisson-Lie algebras are defined by

-where $\tau_k=\frac{j_k}{E_0}$ is a time pseudo-vector.
-The other Poisson brackets are given by the table IV
+and the other Poisson brackets given by the table $V$.